Genivia/RE-flex/doc/index.md

 These methods return a nonzero value for a match, meaning the `size_t accept()` value, and are repeatable, where the last three return additional matches.

-For example, to check if a string is a valid date:
+For example, to check if a string is a valid date using Boost.Regex:

 ~~~{.cpp}
     #include <reflex/boostmatcher.h> // reflex::BoostMatcher, reflex::Input, boost::regex